kappacommit/eleventy-base-blog/posts/lead-time.md

 Ok, that isn't always true, but it is certainly top 5 in virtually all serious software companies.
 Of course, I am talking about **Lead Time**.

 What is **Lead Time**?
 Lead time is the amount of time it takes for a piece of work to go from an "idea in somebody's head" to generating value.
-- If you think of some great new feature today, and next week this feature is live in production generating value, then you lead time was 1 week.
+- If you think of some great new feature today, and next week this feature is live in production generating value, then your lead time was 1 week.

 ## Other types of lead time
 Often **Lead Time** is too broad of a metric to really be valuable.
 Especially when a company becomes huge and it takes hundreds of processes to bring an idea to production.